 The first week of June brings red (sockeye) salmon.
 These are the most abundant of our salmon.
 We fish for these spunky fish until mid August, depending on fish counts.
 As the reds slow down, the silver (coho) salmon are making their way up river.
 Fall shows it face by the end of August, and we are in full swing for these acrobatic salmon.

-- June 11-July 1: Sockeye Salmon, Trout, Char and King Salmon
+- June 11-July 1: Sockeye Salmon, Trout, Char, King Salmon, Fly-out, and Halibut

-- July 1-August 1: King Salmon, Sockeye Salmon, Trout and Char
+- July 1-August 1: King Salmon, Sockeye Salmon, Trout, Char, Fly-out and Halibut

-- August 1- Sept 1: Sockeye Salmon, Silver Salmon, Trout and Char
+- August 1- Sept 1: Sockeye Salmon, Silver Salmon, Trout, Char, Fly-out and Halibut

 Alaska Rainbow Trout & Dolly Varden (Char) Fishing